awgrover/xod_lib/README.md

 ### awgrover/x-midi/bank-program-change
 Bank-Select and Program-Change
 ### awgrover/x-midi/control-change
-Set the values, sends the control change on pulse ("send").
+Set the inputs, send the control change on pulse ("send").
 ### awgrover/x-midi/debug
 For this to work, it must fire first.
 Putting in the top-left helps.
 Sets baud to 115200 for debugging
 ### awgrover/x-midi/example-control-change